ethereum/remix-project/docs/tutorial_debug.rst

         }
     }

-Let's says that breakpoints are set for :
+And let's says that breakpoints are set for the lines

 ``uint p = 45;``